s-victor/TinyPedal/docs/customization.md

 ## Brake wear
 **This widget displays brake wear info.**

-Important note: Brake wear data is currently only available on LMU.
-RF2 currently doesn't provide brake wear data.
+Important note: Brake wear data is currently only available on `LMU`. `RF2` currently doesn't provide brake wear data.
 Depends on vehicle, brake may or may not have noticeable wear.

     layout
 2 layouts are available: `0` = vertical layout, `1` = horizontal layout.